mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 Since we can't use exceptions to handle this abort (too slow), here's how I like to do it.

-In my setup <strong>serialize_int</strong> is not actually a function, it's a sneaky macro like this:
+In my setup __serialize_int__ is not actually a function, it's a sneaky macro like this:

 <pre>
 #define serialize_int( stream, value, min, max )                    \
     do                                                              \